ancap-ch/from-en/en/Libertarianism and the Alt-Right/01_speech.md

 While much of contemporary libertarianism can be characterized, then, as theory and theorists without psychology and sociology, much or even most of the Alt-Right can be described, in contrast, as psychology and sociology without theory.
 Alt-Righters are not united by a commonly held theory, and there exists nothing even faintly resembling a canonical text defining its meaning.
 Rather, the Alt-Right is essentially united in its description of the contemporary world, and in particular the US and the so-called Western World, and the identification and diagnosis of its social pathologies.
 In fact, it has been correctly noted that the Alt-Right is far more united by what it is against than what it is for.
 It is against, and indeed it hates with a passion, the elites in control of the State, the MSM and academia.
 Why?
 Because they all promote social degeneracy and pathology.
 Thus, they promote, and the Alt-Right vigorously opposes, egalitarianism, affirmative action[^8], multiculturalism, and “free” mass immigration as a means of bringing multiculturalism about.
 As well, the Alt-Right loathes everything smacking of cultural Marxism or Gramsciism and all “political correctness” and, strategically wise, it shrugs off, without any apology whatsoever, all accusations of being racist, sexist, elitist, supremacist, homophobe, xenophobe, etc., etc. And the Alt-Right also laughs off as hopelessly naïve the programmatic motto of so-called libertarians such as the _Students for Liberty_[^9] of “Peace, Love, and Liberty”, appropriately translated into German by Lichtschlag as “Friede, Freude, Eierkuchen”.
 In stark contrast to this, Alt-Righters insist that life is also about strife, hate, struggle and fight, not just between individuals but also among various groups of people acting in concert. “_Millennial Woes”_[^10] has thus aptly summarized the Alt-Right:

+[^8]: *Aka* “non-discrimination”.

+[^9]: Which I have termed the “Stupids for Liberty” and my young German friend Andre Lichtschlag as “Liberallala-Libertarians”.

+[^10]: Colin Robertson.

 > Equality is bullshit.
 Hierarchy is essential.
 The races are different.
 The sexes are different.
 Morality matters and degeneracy is real.
 All cultures are not equal and we are not obligated to think they are.
 Man is a fallen creature and there is more to life than hollow materialism.
 Finally, the white race matters, and civilization is precious.
 This is the Alt-Right.

 Absent any unifying theory, however, there is far less agreement among the Alt-Right about the goal that it ultimately wants to achieve.
 Many of its leading lights have distinctly libertarian leanings, most notably those that have come here[^11], even if they are not 100%-ers and would not identify themselves as such.
 All Alt-Righters that have appeared here, for instance, have been familiar with Rothbard and his work, all the while the most recent presidential candidate of the Libertarian Party had never even heard of Rothbard’s name, and all of them, to the best of my knowledge, were outspoken supporters of Ron Paul during his primary campaign for the Republican Party’s nomination as presidential candidate, all the while many self-proclaimed libertarians attacked and tried to vilify Ron Paul for his supposedly - you already know what’s coming by now - “racist” views.

+[^11]: Which, of course, was the reason for having invited them here.

 However, several of the Alt-Right’s leaders and many of its rank and file followers have also endorsed views incompatible with libertarianism.
 As Buchanan before and Trump now, they are adamant about complementing a policy of restrictive, highly selective and discriminating immigration[^12] with a strident policy of restricted trade, economic protectionism and protective tariffs[^13].[^14]

+[^12]: Which is entirely compatible with libertarianism and its *desideratum* of freedom of association and opposition to forced integration.

+[^13]: Which is antithetical to libertarianism and inimical to human prosperity.

+[^14]: Let me hasten to add here that, despite my misgivings about his “economics”, I still consider Pat Buchanan a great man.

 Others strayed even further afield, such as Richard Spencer, who first popularized the term Alt-Right.
 In the meantime, owing to several recent publicity stunts, which have gained him some degree of notoriety in the US, Spencer has laid claim to the rank of the maximum leader of a supposedly mighty unified movement[^15].
 When Spencer appeared here, several years ago, he still exhibited strong libertarian leanings.
 Unfortunately, however, this has changed and Spencer now denounces, without any qualification whatsoever, all libertarians and everything libertarian and has gone so far as to even put up with socialism, as long as it is socialism of and for only white people.
 What horrifying disappointment!

+[^15]: An endeavor, by the way, that has been ridiculed by Taki Theodoracopulos, a veteran champion of the paleo-conservative-turned-Alt-Right movement and Spencer’s former employer.

 Given the lack of any theoretical foundation, this split of the Alt-Right movement into rival factions can hardly be considered a surprise.
 Yet this fact should not mislead one to dismiss it, because the Alt-Right has brought out many insights that are of central importance in approaching an answer to the two previously mentioned questions unanswered by libertarian theory: of how to maintain a libertarian social order and how to get to such an order from the current, decidedly un-libertarian status quo.
 The Alt-Right did not discover these insights.
 They had been established long before and indeed, in large parts they are no more than common sense.
 But in recent times such insights have been buried under mountains of egalitarian, leftist propaganda and the Alt-Right must be credited for having brought them back to light.